techwithtim/Snake-Game/README.md

+IMPORTANT: This is a continuation of a project not mine, abandoned from 2008 [Renpygame](https://renpy.org/wiki/renpy/frameworks/Renpygame)

 # Renpygame
 Renpygame is a framework that allows pygame games to be integrated with Ren'Py.
 It's intended for people who are capable programmers.
 The philosophy of renpygame is to provide a minimal layer over pygame, and to rely on the programmer to reset things he changes.